wmorgan/dcos-docs/1.7/usage/cli/install.md

 6. Enter the Mesosphere verification code when prompted or hit ENTER to continue.
 You can ignore any Python "Insecure Platform" warnings.

-7. Follow the on-screen DCOS CLI instructions to add the `dcos` command to your PATH and complete installation:
+7. Follow the on-screen DC/OS CLI instructions to add the `dcos` command to your PATH and complete installation:

         PS C:\dcos\> & .activate.ps1; dcos help